whatever60/sops/novogene_demultiplexing.md

 Do this as soon as you receive email.
 Data expires after 7 days.

+On your Linux machine,

+`cd <your-desired-path-to-save-data>`

-On your Linux machine, run the `wget` command given in the email.
+and run the `lftp` command given in the email.
 You will get the following directory structure:

 ```
-├── usftp21.novogene.com
+└── <your-desired-path-to-save-data>
-│   ├── <run_name>.BCL.tar  # the sequencing data
+    ├── <run-name>.BCL.tar  # the sequencing data
-│   ├── MD5.txt
+    ├── MD5.txt
-│   ├── Report_<a_random_string>.zip  # Novogene QC report
+    ├── Report_<a_random_string>.zip  # Novogene QC report
-│   └── checkSize.xls
+    └── checkSize.xls
-└── wget-log
 ```

 Untar the sequencing data archive with

 ```
-tar xf <run_name>.BCL.tar
+tar xf <run-name>.BCL.tar
 ```

-and you will get a Illumina sequencer output data directory named by your run.
+and you will get a Illumina sequencer output data directory named as `<run-name>.BCL`.

-These steps can take several hours.
+The download and untar can take several hours.

 ## Prepare sample sheet